ESIL Book Prize

 2020 ESIL Book Prize

-The deadline for submitting books to be considered for the 2020 Prize is 20 January 2020.
+The deadline for submitting books to be considered for the 2020 Prize was 20 January 2020.
 Publishers are advised to read the ESIL BOOK PRIZE GUIDELINES before submitting books.

 2019 ESIL Book Prize Winners

 The ESIL Book Prize jury evaluated a wide range of books published in 2018 submitted for consideration by leading international law publishers.
 The jury members for this year’s Prize were Enzo Cannizzaro (Sapienza University, Rome), Carlos Esposito (University of Madrid) and Evelyne Lagrange (University of Paris 1, Panthéon-Sorbonne).

 The jury explained their decision as follows:

 The ESIL Annual Conference in Athens in September 2019 included a conversation with some of the authors about the prize-winning books, and the awards were presented during the conference dinner.

 Previous Book Prize winners: